SMW-Editor/smw-editor/README.md

 Lunar Magic, providing all the necessary tools for SMW romhacking.

 This project is still in very early in development, currently far from anything usable.
-None of the planned features are completed or worked on yet since I'm currently focusing on reverse-engineering the vanilla Super Mario World ROM.
+None of the planned features are completed or worked on yet since we are currently focusing on reverse-engineering the vanilla Super Mario World ROM.

-## Currently in progress

-Constructing objects (e.g. blocks) from Map16 and tileset data and displaying them in a list.
-You can track the progress in the `map16` branch.

-The to-do list is [here](https://github.com/SMW-Editor/smw-editor/projects/1).
+For more information on what's currently being worked on, take a look at the pull requests.

 ## Planned features: